Explainable AI for microseismic event detection

-In the area of seismic signal analysis, applications of XAI are just starting to surface, yet initial findings are promising. \cite{trani2022deepquake} pioneered the application of activation visualizations for a 1D CNN detector, superimposing filter outputs on the raw waveform to identify which time segments activated the response of the network.
-Their qualitative "heatmaps" revealed that high-energy onset arrivals of P-waves significantly activated specific convolutional filters. \cite{bi2021explainable} introduced a refined Grad-CAM approach tailored for time-series data, known as EUG-CAM.
+In the area of seismic signal analysis, applications of XAI are just starting to surface, yet initial findings are promising. \cite{trani2022deepquake} pioneered the application of activation visualizations for a \chreplaced{one-dimensional convolutional neural network~(1D CNN)}{1D CNN} detector, superimposing filter outputs on the raw waveform to identify which time segments activated the response of the network.
+Their qualitative \chreplaced{``heatmaps''}{"heatmaps"} revealed that high-energy onset arrivals of P-waves significantly activated specific convolutional filters. \cite{bi2021explainable} introduced a refined \chreplaced{Gradient-weighted Class Activation Mapping~(Grad-CAM)}{Grad-CAM} approach tailored for time-series data, known as \chreplaced{Explainable Upsampling Gradient-weighted Class Activation Mapping~(EUG-CAM)}{EUG-CAM}.
 This method projects the learned features of a CNN back onto the time-frequency domain.
 Through the process of upsampling the activations from the final convolutional layer, the researchers generated high-resolution explanation plots.
 These plots notably illustrated a surge of high-frequency energy coinciding with the arrival of the P-wave, which emerged as a critical characteristic for the classification of a microseismic event.
 Saliency-based methods have shown that deep networks tend to concentrate on seismic characteristics that are recognizable to humans, even in the absence of explicit instructions.